Solids Flow Issues - Causes and Cures

 Solids Flow Issues - 8 Solids Flow Issues - 9

-Solids Flow Problems: Issues related to solids flow commonly arise when material does not flow through and out of a hopper or bin due to one of the following reasons:
+Solids flow issues typically arise when material does not flow through and out of a hopper or bin due to rat-holing or bridging.

-• Rat-holing - Funnel (or core) flow occurs when the hopper discharge angle is not steep enough to allow the material resting on it to flow freely to the bottom outlet.
-This often results in a rat-hole forming directly above the hopper outlet.
-This leads to poor material usage since the solids along the side wall will remain in the hopper much longer than fresher, newly added material that fills in the center of the vessel and exits the “rat-hole”.
+Funnel (or core) flow occurs when the hopper discharge angle is not steep enough to allow the material resting on it to flow freely to the bottom outlet.
+This often results in a rat-hole forming directly above the hopper outlet, causing solids along the sidewall to remain in the hopper while fresher material passes through the central channel.

 Solids Flow Issues - 10

-• Bridging - Another problem with hopper discharge can occur when material will not flow out the bottom discharge because its internal cohesion is greater than the downward force imparted onto the material above the opening.
+Bridging occurs when internal cohesion exceeds the downward force acting on the material above the outlet.
 This results in arching (or bridging) of material across the opening.

 Solids Flow Issues - 11